Why is eating in the building an issue?

 "Jesus entered the temple area and drove out all who were buying and selling there.
 He overturned the tables of the money changers and the benches of those selling doves.
 "It is written," he said to them, "'My house will be called a house of prayer,' but you are making it a 'den of robbers.'""

-I could easily imagine someone trying to justify selling animals in the temple because people came from a long way off and they would need an animal to offer prescribed sacrifices.
-In fact, the law allows for the exchange of money for animals whenever anyone needed to travel a long way.
+I could easily imagine someone trying to justify selling animals in the temple because people came from a long way off, and they would need an animal to offer prescribed sacrifices.
+In fact, the law allows for the exchange of money for animals whenever anyone needs to travel a long way.

 "But if that place is too distant and you have been blessed by the LORD your God and cannot carry your tithe (because the place where the LORD will choose to put his Name is so far away), then exchange your tithe for silver, and take the silver with you and go to the place the LORD your God will choose.
 Use the silver to buy whatever you like: cattle, sheep, wine or other fermented drink, or anything you wish.
 Then you and your household shall eat there in the presence of the LORD your God and rejoice" (Deuteronomy 14:24-26).

-In our modern way of thinking Jesus would be accused of being overly zealous.
-The law allowed for the exchange of money for animals in order to fulfill the sacrifices of the law.
-Yet Jesus said such an exchange was not to be done in the temple courts.
+In our modern way of thinking, Jesus would be accused of being overly zealous.
+The law allowed for the exchange of money for animals to fulfill the sacrifices of the law.
+Yet Jesus said such an exchange would not be done in the temple courts.
 The law of Moses had no such restriction (i.e., the law is silent about selling in the temple).
-Was Jesus just being picky for no reason?
-Or was there a principle involved that was lost by the Jews of his day.
+Was Jesus being picky for no reason?
+Or was there a principle involved that was lost by the Jews of his day?

-Let me suggest that it was never in God's plan that the temple be used for both physical and spiritual things.
-It was his house and was to be honored above the carnal affairs of the world.
-Even in things that are commanded, like exchanging silver to buy animals for sacrifice, there is a principle at work because God's house is a house of prayer.
+Let me suggest that it was never in God's plan to use the temple for physical and spiritual things.
+It was His house and was to be honored above the carnal affairs of the world.
+Even in things commanded, like exchanging silver to buy animals for sacrifice, there is a principle at work because God's house is a house of prayer.

 In the New Testament, though, the Christians in an assembly are referred to as the house of God (Hebrews 10:21) rather than the physical building in which they meet.
-The claim is often made that the building is therefore not a holy structure, because the people are the things designated to be holy.
+The claim is often made that the building is, therefore, not a holy structure because the people are the things designated to be holy.
 However, that actually is not an accurate use of the word holy.
 Objects are holy when they are dedicated to the service of God.
-In Numbers 16 when Korah rebelled, we find that the censers that Korah and his followers used were considered holy (Numbers 16:37) even though those who presented them were destroyed by the Lord for being presumptuous.
-By extension, the building is dedicated to the service of God (i.e., holy) because it was bought with God's money for the purpose of serving God.
-That does not mean that we have to bow to it or treat it with special clothing or anything else.
+In Numbers 16, when Korah rebelled, we find that the censers that Korah and his followers used were considered holy (Numbers 16:37) even though the Lord destroyed those who presented them for being presumptuous.
+By extension, the building is dedicated to the service of God (i.e., holy) because it was bought with God's money to serve God.
+That does not mean we have to bow to it or treat it with special clothing or anything else.
 It just means that we need to recognize that the building is not "our" building, it's God's building.

-The implication of the building belonging to God is that it should, therefore, be used for the things that honor God.
+The building belonging to God implies that it should, therefore, be used for the things that honor God.

 Fellowship Halls